Last Revised: 11 Sep 2020 Written by Veloxity CRM Time Estimate: About 5 minutes to read. Version 2.0

 Navigating Lead Assignment Rules

-You are looking at a screenshot of Lead Assignment Rules in CRM Setup:
+You are looking at a screenshot of Lead Assignment Rules:

 How can I use Lead Assignment Rules?